 We established ENKI Brewing on the idea that remarkable beer, shared with others, leads to outstanding friendships.
 Remarkable beer requires remarkable people to brew it, sell it and drink it.
 We do all three!

 Since 2013 we’ve been brewing 20 barrel batches of beer and delivering it to local bars, restaurants and now, liquor stores.
 Starting with three 20 barrel fermenters, we have since tripled our capacity to meet the growing demand for our beers.
 We began in a 100 year-old creamery building in Victoria, MN, just a half-hour drive from Minneapolis.
 After three hectic, yet exciting years, we decided it was time to pack up and move down the street to a larger facility.
-The new destination brewery has an inviting taproom that overlooks our expansive brewing operations, where on any given day, you can shout words of encouragement to our brewer, Jason...or toss him some peanuts.
+The new destination brewery has an inviting taproom that overlooks our expansive brewing operations, where on any given day, you can shout words of encouragement to our brewer, Bryan...or toss him some peanuts.

 We believe that the world needs to be a friendlier place.
 Our mission is to help make it so.
 We ask for you to help by enjoying ENKI beers with new and old friends alike.